 4 Happier authors.
 Swift, accurate royalty statements and payouts keep authors satisfied, motivated and more likely to recommend you to others.

 5 A future-proofed business.
-Automating all stages of royalty management means your business can grow more smoothly and save the need for painful retro-fitting.
+Automating all stages of royalty management with powerful software for publishers means your business can grow more smoothly and save the need for painful retro-fitting.

 MetaComet is here to tell you more about payout automation and add it to your royalty management.
 Reach out to us anytime.